bedrocklinux/bedrocklinux-website/markdown/1.0alpha4/plans.md

 ### bins and sbins

-The `/bedrock/brinfo/bins/` and `/bedrock/brinfo/sbins/` directorys will each contain one file for every executable in their parts of the filesystem.
+The `/bedrock/brinfo/bins/` and `/bedrock/brinfo/sbins/` directories will each contain one file for every executable in their parts of the filesystem.
 Reading the file will provide the name of the client which provides it.